-The entity is exempt from consolidation and will thus prepare annual separate financial statements.
+The entity is exempt from consolidation and will only prepare annual separate financial statements.
+The investment in the subsidiary is measured at fair value through profit and loss in accordance with IFRS 9.

 1.3 Financial instruments

 Initial recognition of financial assets